Some D.C. Schools to Give H1N1 Vaccine This Month

-Students at some D.C. public schools will be able to get vaccinated against swine flu this month, and inoculations for students are expected to be available citywide in November, according to a plan health officials made public this week.
+Students at some D.C. public schools will be able to get vaccinated against swine flu this month, and immunizations for students are expected to be available citywide in November, according to a plan health officials made public this week.

 The six-week plan begins with the assumption that the vaccine for the H1N1 virus, better known as swine flu, will be available Monday.
 If the vaccine arrives on time, it will first be distributed to health workers across the city.
 For a two-week period beginning Oct.
 19, it will be given to D.C. public schools that have staff nurses, for in-school vaccinations.
 During the final period, starting Nov.
 1, the vaccine would be available to the remaining students in the D.C. school system as well as those from private schools in the District.

 During the final period, high schools across the city -- Coolidge, Wilson, Cardozo, Dunbar, Eastern, Ballou and H.D.
 Woodson -- will serve as mass vaccination clinics for all students.
 Vaccinations will also be offered at some D.C. community and recreation centers.

 The vaccinations are free and voluntary, but health officials have encouraged children and young people to get them because the population most vulnerable to H1N1 are those who are 6 months to 24 years old.
 Vaccinations of the young have also been shown to be key in stopping the wider spread of influenza.

 But Peter Branch, the head of Georgetown Day School, said he was frustrated that private schools would not have access to the vaccine until after many other schools had received it.

 "It is distressing to see that we would not be eligible to receive the vaccine until, really, week five of the rollout," Branch said, noting that his 1,060-student school has health workers who could administer the vaccinations if they were given supplies.